spark-mv/cdn/install.md

 ```

 * Replace *cdn.example.com/popular_videos/example.mp4* with your own link.
 Changing the SWF does not impact the user interface of the player.
+* Note: if you have multiple jwplayers playing on the same page, make sure they use the same version of hola-enabled swf file

 #### Live examples:
 * JWPlayer/Flash without HolaCDN: [MP4][21] | [HLS][22] | [HDS][23]